hugodutton/FDA-NNA-Comparison/README.md

 \end{align}
 $$

-where the values $(x,t)$ are from the finite difference approximation data.
+where the values $(x,t)$ are taken from the finite difference approximation data.
 Each network layer applied a linear transformation followed by a hyperbolic tangent activation function due to its smooth nonlinear behaviour.
 The network parameters were optimised by minimising the mean square error loss function given by

 $$
 \begin{align}